bgswilde/Bucket-Traveler/README.md

 ## Description

-     The porpose of Destination Hub is to make it easier for users to find and save a bucket list of travel destinations.
+     The purpose of Destination Hub (aka Bucket Traveler) is to make it easier for users to find and save a bucket list of travel destinations.
 When searching a location, users will be able to find different attractions and create their own “bucket list” of events.

      It is often hard to remember and research all the different attractions.
-We are building this website that looks to make the process more efficient.
+We are building this website  to make the process more efficient.

+### User Story

+    As a USER I want to search for vacation locations and find locl attractions to visit while I am there.

+    Acceptance Criteria:
+        --When I enter a location into a search bar and click on the search icon to submit, --Then the application will return up to 10 cards with a name of an attraction, image and a more button to get more information
+        --So that I can build my dream bucket list of attractions to visit.
+        --Given that I want to save my selections, --When I hit the save button on an attraction, --Then it will save a list at the bottom for me to refer back to.
+        --When I type in a new location, then the cards onthe screen will be replaced with new cards from the newly searched location.

-### Features
+### Future Enhancements

-    Example:
+    Future Enhancements:
+        --Add map to display where all the attractions are in relation to the city searched --Add flight and hotel capability
+        --Add log in capability so that the saved list can be shared across devices.
+        --Return more results in search and add a carousel to display them.

 ![Project Demo](./assets/images/demo.gif)
 ---